-A very successful business mentor of mine once gave me a vital tip about a necessary meeting all leaders should consider.
-Unfortunately, I have had to use his advice several times.
+Years ago a very successful business mentor of mine gave me a vital tip about a necessary meeting all leaders should consider.
+Unfortunately, since I received this advice, I have had to use it several times through.
+It’s never easy.

 You don’t ever want to have this meeting.
+Trust me.
 You certainly don’t want to have it very often.

 It’s called “The Meeting Before the Last Meeting”.